 Antelope Valley in Sierra County, CA has long been known to host a series of high-sulfidation epithermal features, known as the Golden Dome deposit.
 First explored in the 1970s, this deposit was determined to contain precious metal and native sulfur resources, though not in sufficient concentrations to be mineable in the current economic climate.
 Subsequent mapping and increased geotectonic understanding of the region have revealed a line of high sulfidation epithermal deposits hosted within the southern ancestral Cascades arc, from Goldfield, NV, up to the active hydrothermal system in Lassen Volcanic National Park, CA. The Economic Petrology lab group is working to characterize the Golden Dome deposit in detail through a combination of 1:24,000 scale field mapping (geology, alteration and mineralization), petrography (transmitted and reflected light), fluid inclusion studies and geochemical techniques.

-This research is funded by a Student Award for Research and Creativity (to SC in Fall 2016).
+This research is funded by a Student Award for Research and Creativity (to SC in Fall 2016) and by an EdMap award (to HMA in Spring 2017).

 Distribution of precious metals in a porphyry deposit:

-Determining the exact ore minerals that host an economic commodity is vital for choosing an appropriate method to process the ore.
+Determining the exact ore minerals that host an economic commodity is vital for understanding the processes by which the ore was deposited and for choosing an appropriate method to process the ore.
 The Ann Mason Cu-porphyry deposit in Nevada is in the economic assessment phase of mine development.
 The extractable resources of the deposit comprise mostly copper with minor molybdenum, gold and silver.
 Copper is primarily hosted by the Cu-bearing sulfide minerals chalcopyrite (CuFeS2) and bornite (Cu5FeS4), in veins or disseminated throughout the host rock.
 Molybdenum is hosted by the sulfide mineral molybdenite (MoS2), which formed later than the Cu-mineralization (Dilles et al., 2000).
 The precise locations of the precious metals in terms of host minerals and textural distribution is still unknown.
 The Economic Petrology lab group is working to determine the ore mineral assemblages that host the precious metals, and their textures to the surrounding rocks through a combination of petrography, EDS analysis by SEM, and WDS analysis by EPMA.

 This research is funded by an Award for Research and Scholarly Creativity (to HMA in Spring 2016).